routexl/GeoJSONcoder/README.md

 (source: <a href="http://geojson.org/">GeoJSON.org</a>)

 ## GeoJSONcoder
-GeoJSONcoder is a single page webapp to geocode addresses and output the result in the GeoJSON format.
+GeoJSONcoder is a single page, single source file webapp to geocode addresses and output the result in the GeoJSON format.
 It's particularly useful for development and testing purposes.
-The goal is to combine html, css and javascript in one file, which makes it easy to distribute and use on any device.
+The goal is to combine HTML, CSS and Javascript in one file, which makes it easy to distribute and use on many devices.

-Preview the webapp: <a href="http://htmlpreview.github.io/?https://github.com/routexl/GeoJSONcoder/blob/master/GeoJSONcoder.html">Geocode addresses to GeoJSON</a>
+### Installation
+Download the file "GeoJSONcoder.html" to your device and open it with a modern and updated browser.
+For desktop systems, open the <a href="https://raw.githubusercontent.com/routexl/GeoJSONcoder/master/GeoJSONcoder.html">source file</a> and save it (Ctrl+s).

+### Preview
+Preview the webapp using <a href="http://htmlpreview.github.io/?https://github.com/routexl/GeoJSONcoder/blob/master/GeoJSONcoder.html">Github.io</a>.
+Do not download the file from this location.